Blood diamond: Sierra Leone

-According to the 2005 Country Reports on Human Right Practices of Africa from the United States, serious human rights issues still exist in Sierra Leone, even though the 11-year civil conflict had officially ended by 2002.
+According to the US's 2005 Country Reports on Human Rights Practices of Africa, serious human rights issues still exist in Sierra Leone, even though the 11-year civil conflict had officially ended by 2002.
 Sierra Leone remains in an unstable political situation, although the country has elected a new government.
-The huge consequences of blood diamonds still remains a mainstream issue in Sierra Leone.
-One of the biggest issues is people still being abused by the security forces, including rape and the use of excessive force on detainees, including teenagers.
+The huge consequences of blood diamonds still remain a mainstream issue in Sierra Leone.
+One of the biggest issues is that people are still being abused by the security forces, including rape and the use of excessive force on detainees, including teenagers.
 Child abuse and child labor are other serious issues which took place in Sierra Leone after the civil conflicts.
-As they need a huge number of workers, the security forces started kidnapping and forcing young adults to be their slaves; children were forced to join their army as soldiers, and women were raped.
+As they needed a large number of workers, the security forces started kidnapping and forcing young adults to be their slaves; children were forced to join their army as soldiers, and women were raped.
 They even burned entire villages.
 Thousands of men, women, and children are used as slaves to collect diamonds, and they are forced to use their bare hands to dig in mud along river banks instead of digging with tools.

-Based on the report, The Truth About Diamonds: Conflict and Development from Global Witness, it mentioned that Sierra Leone is listed as second from the bottom of the United Nation Human Development Index.
-It also shows that Sierra Leone still makes slow progress, in 2016, in such different aspects as, for example, education, health, and human rights, since 1990, which is also the year that conflicts took place in Sierra Leone.
-It shows that it is a huge consequence of blood diamonds that it brought into Sierra Leone.
-Even though the war had ended in 2002 and the government tried to improve and adjust the cooperation of the diamond industry.
+A report from Global Witness, "The Truth About Diamonds: Conflict and Development", mentioned that Sierra Leone is listed as second from the bottom of the United Nations Human Development Index.
+It also showed that Sierra Leone was still making slow progress, in 2016, in such different aspects as education, health, and human rights, since 1990, which is also the year that conflicts took place in Sierra Leone.
+It shows that it is a huge consequence of blood diamonds that they brought into the country, even though the war had ended in 2002 and the government tried to improve and adjust the cooperation of the diamond industry.
 Sierra Leone resulted in an increase of over US$140 million in 2005 and attempted a percentage return of export tax to diamond mining communities.
-However, it does not improve anything – the money is not reaching the public and it has not provided benefit to anyone in the communities.
-For instance, the Kono district in Sierra Leone has been mined for 70 years, but they still have no basic facilities, like electricity and repairing of roads.
+However, it does not improve anything – the money is not reaching the public and it has not provided benefits to anyone in the communities.
+For instance, the Kono District in Sierra Leone has been mined for 70 years, but there are still no basic facilities, like electricity and well-maintained roads.
 Houses are destroyed because of the civil wars.
-It also examines the unethical issues of how rebel groups treat those locals.
-They used brainwashing of inexperienced young children and forced them to be child soldiers as they lost their personal freedom and rights under command that included violence and intimidation.
+It also examines the ethical issues of how rebel groups treat the locals.
+They used brainwashing of inexperienced young children and forced them to be child soldiers as they lost their personal freedom and rights under a command that included violence and intimidation.